 Lower Back Pain

 More than 30 million visits were made to physician offices in 2002 because of back problems.
 Eight out of 10 people will experience back pain at some point in their lives.
 Low back pain is one of the most frequent problems treated by orthopaedic surgeons.
+The best strategy to avoid back pain is actively try to maintain a healthy back.

-What is the lower back?
+What defines the lower back?

 - five bones called lumbar vertebrae – stacked one upon the other, connecting the upper spine to the pelvis